Skip to main content

 What is accuracy?

-Accuracy reflects validated correctness, not model certainty.
+Accuracy reflects confirmed correctness, not how sure the model felt.

 Accuracy is calculated from:

-• Fields validated as correct
+• Fields you verified as correct

-• Fields corrected by humans
+• Fields you corrected

 Accuracy vs confidence